survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Refreshing CSS

 We can extend the approach to work with CSS.
 Webpack allows us to change CSS without forcing a full refresh.
-Let's see how to achieve that next.

 To load CSS into a project, we'll need to use a couple of loaders.
 To get started, invoke

 ```bash
 npm i css-loader style-loader --save-dev